 \section{Conclusion}

-In summary, we have proposed a coupled nonlinear cavity-magnon system, consisting of a cavity embedded a nonlinear element coupled to another cavity including Kerr magnons in a YIG sphere, to realize magnonic nonreciprocity.
-We first analytically derive the critical condition for predicting the magnonic nonreciprocity in the absence of the magnon driving field.
-Then, we numerically demonstrate that the strong magnonic nonreciprocity can be obtained in the case of breaking the critical condition, via tuning the two-cavity coupling strength $J$, the parametric coupling strength $\lambda$, or both of them.
-We further investigate the magnonic nonreciprocity in the presence of the magnon driving field when the critical condition is kept.
-The result shows that the strong power of the magnon driving field can give rise to strong nonreciprocity, which can be observed in a certain parameter space.
-Compared to the prior study without the nonlinear element~\cite{Kong-2019}, we find that the introduced nonlinear element not only can loosen the criterion in both the weak and strong coupling regimes, making the proposal more feasible, but also provides an additional path to manipulate the magnonic nonreciprocity.
-Our study paves a potential platform to realize highly-tunable nonreciprocal devices with Kerr magnons.
+In summary, we have proposed a coupled nonlinear cavity–magnon system, consisting of a cavity embedded with a nonlinear element coupled to another cavity containing Kerr magnons in a YIG sphere, to realize magnonic nonreciprocity.
+We first analytically derived the critical condition for predicting magnonic nonreciprocity in the absence of a magnon driving field.
+We then numerically demonstrated that strong magnonic nonreciprocity can be achieved by breaking the critical condition, through tuning the two-cavity coupling strength $J$, the parametric coupling strength $\lambda$, or both.
+Furthermore, we investigated magnonic nonreciprocity in the presence of a magnon driving field while maintaining the critical condition.
+The results show that a sufficiently strong magnon driving field can induce pronounced nonreciprocity within a specific parameter space.
+Compared to previous studies without the nonlinear element~\cite{Kong-2019}, our analysis reveals that the introduced nonlinear element not only relaxes the critical condition in both the weak- and strong-coupling regimes, thereby improving experimental feasibility, but also provides an additional pathway to manipulate magnonic nonreciprocity.
+Our study thus offers a promising platform for realizing highly tunable nonreciprocal devices based on Kerr magnons.